 The North West London Wheelchair Service website is designed to be compatible with recent versions of the JAWS, NVDA and VoiceOver screen readers.
+Click the links above to download the software.

 The site is also designed to be compatible with basic operating systems screen magnifiers, such as ZoomText magnifier; speech recognition software, such as Dragon Naturally Speaking; and operating system speech packages.